 Eventually, Plato petitioned Dionysius II to go back to Athens.
 Dionysius was hesitant.
 It was only through the mediation of Archytas the Pythagorean of Tarentum that Dionysius was persuaded to set Plato free.9

 Plato’s Third and Final Visit to Syracuse, Sicily

 Plato returned to Athens where he taught for another ten years.
 Finally, when he was seventy, he received yet another invitation to return to Syracuse by none other than Dionysius II himself.
-This letter was supported by an overture from Archytas of Tarentum.
-Dionysius claimed that he was now truly interested in coming to terms with philosophy.
+An overture from Archytas of Tarentum supported this letter.
+Dionysius stated that he was now truly interested in coming to terms with philosophy.

 The amazing thing was that Plato actually went a third time.
-Of course, he had the higher motive of being true to philosophy, but also he had the motive of helping his friend Dion, who was still exiled from Sicily and had his fortune taken away.
+Of course, he had the higher motive of being true to philosophy, but he also had the motive of helping his friend Dion, who was still exiled from Sicily and had his fortune taken away.
 Plato could possibly leverage this situation with the government to restore Dion to his original position.
-When we look at it that way, we shouldn’t be amazed at Plato’s decision for he was being guided by the principles of virtue rather than self-preservation.
-Plato’s previous failures were put aside in hopes of restoring his friend.
+Plato’s decision shouldn’t amaze us when we look at it that way since he was guided by the principles of virtue rather than self-preservation.
+Plato hoped to restore his friend despite putting aside his previous failures.

 After he arrived, he was installed in Dionysius’ court as the resident philosopher.
 Dionysius seemed to soak up all of Plato’s teachings and the aura of philosophy filled the court.10 Dionysius even wrote a book, albeit a bad one, summarizing Plato’s philosophical ideas.
 But Plato was not seeking flattery; rather, he was trying to mold Dionysius into a true philosopher-king.
 As such, he tested him and plied him with questions along those lines.